Computing Isomorphisms between Products of Supersingular Elliptic Curves: Background

-\begin{defi}[Quaternion order] An \textit{order} in $\B$ is a subring which has rank $4$ as a $\Z$-module.
-An order is \textit{maximal} when it is not contained in a strictly larger order. \end{defi}
+An \textit{order} in $\B$ is a subring which has rank $4$ as a $\Z$-module.
+An order is \textit{maximal} when it is not contained in a strictly larger order.
+A fractional ideal $I$ is a rank-$4$ $\Z$-module in $\B$.
+The \emph{left and right orders} of $I$ are defined as: